 Required by building code in many regions, drainage mats increase moisture control and energy efficiency; making them an investment that often pats for itself within a few years.

 Finally, choose a style and color of panel that suits your home and install it.
 We offer a variety of brick veneer panels to choose from, so you’ll have no problem finding one that matches the original look of your home.

-> The photo you sent us suggests that Carlton panels might be a good choice.
+The photo you sent us suggests that our faux brick might be a good choice.

-> Made from durable, molded polyurethane, many of our panels have eliminated a lot of the problems that the old asphalt siding would have caused.
+Made from durable, molded polyurethane, many of our panels have eliminated a lot of the problems that the old asphalt siding would have caused.